sonai-2005/practice_web-using-react/README.md

 -----
 ## ✨ Features
 - download the images through url
+- integrate a github api call that fetch the profile picture and the followers count
 ## 🛠️ Tech Stack
 - pure react js and bootstrap
 ```bash